leahnote01/blog/_posts/2024-04-30-TheStartofTIL24.md

 Thus, I threw myself into studying and preparing every step (hopefully) for my **Regular Job Opportunities** haha.
 (At first, I was frustrated and devastated for a while.
 It is what it is.
 What I should do is step forward.)
-During the two times of final interviews, I realized my weaknesses: ***I am really bad at explanations.*** Also, I am not very confident introducing the methodologies I used for my project, and even the terminologies!
-The interviewees asked me technical questions and wanted to confirm if I could explain those concepts in simple languages to those with a background in this field. <u>That could be because the Data Scientist should collaborate with other departments and persuade them to set up business strategies based on the data in simple words.</u> Though I have a business background from South Korea (my undergraduate major was economics) and work experience in accounting in the USA, still, that knowledge is unsatisfied with my standards or the market's.
+During the two times of final interviews, I realized my weaknesses: ***I am really bad at explanations.***

+Also, I am not very confident introducing the methodologies I used for my project and even the terminologies!
+The interviewees asked me technical questions and wanted to confirm if I could explain those concepts in simple languages to those with a background in this field.

+ <u>That could be because the Data Scientist should collaborate with other departments and persuade them to set up business strategies based on the data in simple words.</u> Though I have a business background from South Korea (my undergraduate major was economics) and work experience in accounting in the USA, still, that knowledge is unsatisfied with my standards or the market's.